zowe/docs-site/docs/user-guide/import-certificates.md

 ### Manually import a certificate authority into a web browser

-To import an existing certificate and avoid the browser untrusted CA challenge, import Zowe's certificates into the browser.
+To avoid the browser untrusted CA challenge, import Zowe's certificates into the browser.

 Trust in the API ML server is a necessary precondition for secure communication between the browser or API Client application.
 Ensure this trust by installing a Certificate Authority (CA) public certificate.
 By default, API ML creates a local CA. Import the CA public certificate to the truststore for REST API clients and to your browser.
 You can also import the certificate to your root certificate store.